 - Offers continual, on-going support and additional training to the supporting teams.

-The team comprises members of staff who are normally based at various locations across the company, all of whom are trained to deal with the complex challenges faced by people with autism.
+The team comprises members of staff who are part of a flexible working force across the company, all of whom are trained to deal with the complex challenges faced by people with autism.
 Each staff member is an experienced, highly trained and skilled practitioner of Positive Behavioural Management and Alternative Augmentative Communication methods.